Edward Villella chairs distinguished 2014 panel

 As a principal dancer of the National Ballet of China, Feng Ying danced all leading roles of the company repertoire of her time, winning acclaims from her peers and audiences around the world.
 Following her appointment as the company director in 2009, she orchestrated the production of numerous world classic pieces, and participated in dozens of international events to exchange new ideas with peers around the world.
 She also led the company to international tours every year, including performances at Nijinsky Festival in Hamburg and Edinburgh International Art Festival.
 She has served as a jury member at the 19th Benios de la Danse inRussia, Helsinki International Ballet Competition, International Ballet Competition in Japan, 1st Beijing International Ballet and Choreography Competition, and Taoli Cup National Dance Competition in China.

-Born in Tbilisi, Nina Ananiashvili became Georgia’s junior figure-skating champion in 1973, at age 10, the same year she began studying ballet.
+Born in Tbilisi, Nina Ananiashvili became Georgia’s junior figure-skating champion at age 10, the same year she began studying ballet.
 She went on to the Moscow Choreographic Institute, affiliated with the Bolshoi Ballet, and joined the Bolshoi in 1981.
 She quickly advanced to the position of soloist and was a prima ballerina from 1985 to 2004.
 She has been prima ballerina for the American Ballet Theatre, danced as the first former-Soviet ballerina for the New York City Ballet and has performed leading parts on the major stages of the world.
-Since 2004, she has served as artistic director of the State Ballet of Georgia, helping to turn it into a world-class company, touring worldwide and producing numerous acclaimed productions, including, recently, Swan Lake (2012)and La Fille Mal Gardée (2013).
+Since 2004, she has served as artistic director of the State Ballet of Georgia, helping it become a world-class company and producing numerous acclaimed productions, including, recently, Swan Lake (2012)and La Fille Mal Gardée (2013).
 Ananiashvili is the only ballerina awarded the four most prestigious ballet prizes: gold at the 10th International Ballet Competition, Varna, 1980; Grand Prix, 4th International Ballet Competition, Moscow, 1981; gold, 5th International Ballet Competition, Moscow, 1985; and Grand Prix, 3rd International Ballet Competition, Jackson, 1986.
 She was awarded the Order of the Star of Italian Solidarity in 2011 and was a member of the advisory board for the Rolex Arts Initiative in 2012–2013.

 Gigi Hyatt received her training in her hometown of Berlin with Tatiana Gsovsky and continued it in 1974 in Munich with Konstanze Vernon at the Heinz-Bosl-Stiftung.
 In 1982, Hyatt won the gold in the Junior Division of the International Ballet Competition in Jackson and in the same year joined the Hamburg Ballet, directed by John Neumeier.
-In 1984, she was honored with the Wilhelm Oberdorffer Award and, in 1985, was named “Best Young Dancer” by Ballett International magazine.
+In 1984, she was honored with the Wilhelm Oberdorffer Award and, in 1985, was named “Best Young Dancer” by Ballet International magazine.
 Hyatt was fortunate to dance in many ballets choreographed by John Neumeier and created numerous roles.
 In 1997, she moved to the USA, where she first became ballet mistress and teacher at The Georgia Ballet and School, and in 2004 assumed the position of artistic director.
 Hyatt returned to Hamburg in 2013 and is pedagogical principal and deputy director of the School of the Hamburg Ballet.

 Born in Nagoya, Japan, Hideo Fukagawa studied ballet at the Ochi Ballet Company (Minoru Ochi) from the age of 14.
 He later studied under Jean-Claude Louise, John Cranko, Nora Kids and Yurgen Schneider.
 In 1965, he won third prize, bronze medal, at Varna International Ballet Competition.
 In 1969, he won a silver medal and the Nijinsky Award from Serge Lifar at the Moscow International Ballet Competition.
 He became a soloist at the Komische Opera, East Berlin, and won a silver (gold was not awarded) at the 1970 Varna International Ballet Competition.
 In 1971, he participated in the Ballet Gala Performance in London and joined the Stuttgart Ballet, under the direction of John Cranko.
 In 1973, he began a seven-year contract with Munich State Opera Theater as a first soloist dancer and was invited to perform across Europe and in the USA.
 He returned to Japan in 1980 and performed as a guest dancer as he began choreographing up to five new works a year, including a request in 2005 by John Cranko Shule.
 As an active choreographer today, he also is a frequent international ballet competition juror.

 Alexei Fadeechev was born in Moscow, the son of Nikolai Fadeechev, legendary ballet dancer of the Bolshoi Theatre.
 In 1978, Fadeechev graduated from the Moscow Academic Choreography School, where he attended the class of ballet pedagogue Alexander Prokofiev and performed his first leading role, Franz in Coppelia by Delibes.
 He joined the Bolshoi Theatre Ballet Company and, tutored by his father, prepared and performed all the great roles of the classic repertoire.
-He worked with the Royal Ballet in Great Britain in 1990-1991, performing leading roles, and he has danced at the Mariinsky Theatre, the Danish Royal Ballet, the National Ballet of the Netherlands, the National Ballet of Finland, the National Ballet of Portugal, Birmingham Royal Ballet, Boston Ballet and others.
+He worked with the Royal Ballet in Great Britain, performing leading roles, and has danced at the Mariinsky Theatre, the Danish Royal Ballet, the National Ballet of the Netherlands, the National Ballet of Finland, the National Ballet of Portugal, Birmingham Royal Ballet, Boston Ballet and others.
 In the two years he was artistic director of the Bolshoi Theatre ballet company, the company received two Golden Masks, Russia’s prestigious national theatre award, for best performances of ballets choreographed by Alexei Ratmansky and George Balanchine.
 Fadeechev staged his version of Don Quixote, enjoying great success in Moscow and internationally.
 In November 2000, together with Nina Ananiashvili, Fadeechev formed The Alexei Fadeechev Dance Theatre, whose productions included ballets staged by Stanton Welsh and Trey McIntyre, as well as Leah (choreography by Ratmansky), which was nominated in three categories for the Golden Mask in 2002.
 From 2004 to 2013, he was artistic director of Rostov Musical Theatre ballet company, and he has been the artistic director of the annual “Stars of the Russian Ballet” festival, in Lahti, Finland, since 2012.
 He has staged numerous ballets for State Ballet of Georgia, as well as Don Quixote by Ludwig Minkus in Royal Theatre of Saint Charles of Naples.
 Fadeechev has been awarded the title, “The People’s Artist of Russia.”

 Born in Scotland and raised in England, Ashley Wheater was trained at the Royal Ballet School.
 He began his professional career with the Royal Ballet, and danced at the London Festival Ballet, The Australian Ballet, the Joffrey Ballet and San Francisco Ballet.
 In 1997, he became ballet master at the San Francisco Ballet, and in 2002, assistant to the artistic director.
 In 2007, Wheater was appointed artistic director of the Joffrey Ballet.
 New work is the life blood of a company, and he has introduced numerous premieres to the repertoire.
 In 2008, the Boeing Corporation recognized his commitment to community outreach and diversity in the world of dance, presenting him the “Game Changer” award.
 In 2010, Wheater, representing the Joffrey Ballet, was named Lincoln Academy Laureate, the highest honor presented by the State of Illinois.